Configuration¶

 To convert chromosome names, you can use Devon Ryan’s collection of chromosome mappings as an input to sed.
 For instance, to convert hg19 chr-style coordinates to GRCh37:

-wget --no-check-certificate -qO- http://raw.githubusercontent.com/dpryan79/ChromosomeMappings/master/GRCh37_UCSC2ensembl.txt \
+wget --no-check-certificate -qO- https://raw.githubusercontent.com/dpryan79/ChromosomeMappings/master/GRCh37_UCSC2ensembl.txt \

 | awk '{if($1!=$2) print "s/^"$1"/"$2"/g"}' > remap.sed